doctrine-extensions/DoctrineExtensions/doc/tree.md

 - **[comfortablynumb](http://github.com/comfortablynumb) Gustavo Adrian** for Closure strategy
 - **[everzet](http://github.com/everzet) Kudryashov Konstantin** for TreeLevel implementation
 - **[stof](http://github.com/stof) Christophe Coevoet** for getTreeLeafs function

+Update **2012-02-23**
+- Added a new strategy to support the "Materialized Path" tree model.
+It works on ODM (MongoDB) and ORM.

 Update **2011-05-07**